You’ve decided to move home and you know you need a mortgage. Sounds simple…

 Credit where it’s due

-Sounds a bit wrong, but you’re likely to have a low score if you don’t have much credit.
-The thing is, how can your ability to make repayments be calculated if you’re not making any repayments for anything?
-Have a think about taking out a credit card – but work out how to use it to your advantage.
+You’re likely to have a low credit score if you don’t have much credit.
+How can your ability to make repayments be calculated if you’re not making any repayments for anything?
+Consider having a credit card but make sure the balances are low and always pay credit card bills on time.

 Don’t keep applying